Samarina

 Samarina (Σαμαρίνα, Samarina, Xamarina, San Marina) is a village and a former municipality in Grevena regional unit, West Macedonia, Greece.
 Since the 2011 local government reform it is part of the municipality Grevena, of which it is a municipal unit.
-Its population primarily consists of Aromanians (sometimes called Vlachs).
+Its population primarily consists of Aromanians (Vlachs).
+The population was 253 people as of 2021.
 It attracts many tourists due to its scenic location and beautiful pine and beech forests.
-The population was 378 people as of 2011.
 The municipal unit has an area of 97.245 km2 (37½ sq. mi.).

-Samarina is the most famous of all the Aromanian (Vlach) villages of the Pindus and the inhabitants are fiercely proud of their heritage and traditions.
-Every summer on August 15, on the feast of the Dormition of the Virgin, Samarinans from all over the world assemble on their ancestral village to celebrate.
-There, on the main square outside the Great Church, they perform the "Great Dance" (Greek: Tranós Chorós, Aromanian: Corlu Mari): thousands of people hold hands and form concentric circles, and they walk slowly and ceremonially counterclockwise, while singing their traditional songs in a rousing unison chorus.